Loading…

 If you're a one-person business running on contracts, AI is what lets you compete on capacity with a small agency.
 If you're bootstrapping a product on the side, contracting income funded by AI leverage is often the cleanest way to extend runway.

 Melbourne and Sydney both have deep freelance markets — design, dev, copywriting, consulting, accounting, legal.
-Australian clients tend to be pragmatic about AI: they care about confidentiality, quality, and that you can explain what you used and why.
+Australian clients tend to be pragmatic about AI, whether they're small businesses under 10 staff or growing SMBs: they care about confidentiality, quality, and that you can explain what you used and why.
 A short "here's how I work with AI" paragraph on your About page heads off most awkward conversations before they start.

 If you serve clients in regulated industries, the Privacy Act and APP 8 (cross-border disclosure) apply when you're sending personal information offshore — including into US-hosted AI tools.
 Use enterprise tiers with regional data handling where you can, and document your stack.

 Pick the one task you do every week that you dread.
 Build an AI-assisted version of it.
 Save the prompt.
 Run it for four weeks and measure the time saved.
 That's your case study — both for yourself and for the next client who asks.
-For a more structured path, our AI enablement programs work for individual operators as well as teams.
+For a more structured path, Waymouth Tech — a Melbourne-based AI tech studio — runs AI enablement programs that work for individual operators as well as teams, alongside our AI implementation services.

 FAQ